lonebhen/Blog-API/README.md

-- /blog/posts/: (GET, POST) - Get all posts or create a new post.
+- /blog/posts/: (GET, POST) - Get all posts or create a new post.(Authors)
-- /blog/posts/{id}/: (GET, PUT, PATCH, DELETE) - Retrieve, update, or delete a specific post.
+- /blog/posts/{id}/: (GET, PUT, PATCH, DELETE) - Retrieve, update, or delete a specific post.(Auhors)
-- /blog/public/: (GETT) - Get all posts for the public
+- /blog/public/: (GETT) - Get all posts for the public.(Public)